icon-project/IIPs/IIPS/iip-draft_btp.md

    (BSH should be deployed before the registration)
 2. Registers [BMV](#btp-message-verifier)s for the directly connected blockchains.
    (BMV should be deployed before the registration)
-3. Add links, BMCs of directly connected blockchains
+3. Adds links, BMCs of directly connected blockchains
-4. Add routes to other BMCs of in-directly connected blockchains
+4. Adds routes to other BMCs of in-directly connected blockchains

 #### Send a message

 BSH sends a message through [BMC.sendMessage](#sendmessage).
 It accepts only requests from the registered BTP Service Handler(BSH).
-Of course, if the service name of those requests is not in the service names of the BSH, then they will be rejected.
+If the service name of those requests is not in the service names of the BSH, then it will be rejected.

 Then it builds a BTP Message from the request.
-1. Decide destination BMC from given Network Address
+1. Decides destination BMC from the given Network Address
-2. Fill in other information from parameters.
+2. Fills in other information from given parameters.
-3. Serialize them for sending.
+3. Serializes them for sending.

 Then it tries to send the BTP Message.
 1. Decide next BMC from the destination referring routing information.